 Figure 6 “Golden-crowned kinglet” | Gouache on paper

 AD: You have a daughter and it looks like you are very close to each other.
 How did motherhood change your art perspective and the understanding of nature (if it did)?
-How to teach children to appreciate nature?
-What can you point as the most important aspects?
+How can we teach children to appreciate nature?
+What can you highlight as the most important aspects?

 D.S.
 Yes, my daughter is 9 years old, and we are close.
 Becoming a parent, especially a mother, turned the intellectual exercise I had with myself over the years of whether or not I should have a child, into an animal experience.
 When I had my child, all of that intellectualizing went out of the window.
 In some ways it changed me profoundly, and made me question some of things I had believed about my life, such as how much agency and choice I really had.
 Experiencing the bond between myself and my child, and these other very immediate primal needs to take care of her and have her thrive connected me even more to other life forms on Earth.
 I do want to say, though, that for all of the change, making work is more important to me than ever.
 It’s more challenging in that I have to find that eternal balance between work and family, but I find the rewards to be stronger than before becoming a parent.
 I am well aware, how much of a privilege this all is.